 Behaviour & Safety

 At Towngate Primary Academy, we strive to instil a sense of responsibility and understanding in all of our pupils.
-This year, we have relaunched our behaviour policy to encourage exemplary behaviour in and around school.
+All staff in our academy set high expectations for all pupils and encourage exemplary behaviour in and around school.

 At Towngate Primary Academy, we follow three key principles:

 We expect our pupils to be ready to learn, ready to collaborate and ready to play.

 In addition to class prizes and achievement certificates given to children during Celebration Assembly each week, at Towngate we use 'class marbles' as an incentive to work collaboratively as a team throughout our academy.
 In order to be awarded marbles, our pupils are encouraged to share, support one another, follow instructions carefully and respect one another in and out of the classroom.
 Each week in celebration assembly, the class with the most marbles is awarded an extra playtime; the winning class at the end of each half term is awarded £10 from the Academy for a class treat.